Table of contents

 Chrome have a really useful tutorial about the Chrome dev tools too which I’d recommend reading.

-Now use React developer tools
+Use React developer tools in Chrome

 This tool, which is a Chrome extension called React Developer Tools, provides some React specific debugging capabilities.
 Once it’s installed you will see two new tabs within the Chrome Developer Tools window, called Components and Profiler.